 In a trip from Mount Pleasant to SFU for example, Cowlines calibrated a route that would take 1 hour and incorporate a Mobi bike ride and a transit bus.
 The best car-free option Google Maps could provide was 1 hour, 13 minutes long.
 Most people would not think about combining the two modes of transport on their own, but doing so can save them time and reduce emissions at the same time.

-TransLink, BC Transit, Modo Car Coop, Mobi bikes are all currently part of the app as are taxis.
-When Vancouver welcomes ride-hailing services like Uber and Lyft, they will also be available in the system.
+Real-time information from both public transit agencies in BC, together with Modo Car Coop, Mobi bikes are part of the app as well as taxis.
+When Vancouver welcomes ride-hailing services like Uber and Lyft, they will also be available in the system."

 It’s this integration of multiple modes of transport that attracted former Seaspan ULC CEO Jonathan Whitworth to the company.
 “It’s the first time someone has put all the transportation pieces together.
 This technology is a creative way of viewing mobility and it’s what sets Cowlines apart from other transportation innovations,” said Whitworth.
 “Cowlines does two simple things, it makes peoples’ lives easier and it reduces greenhouse gas emissions, and those two things have a global impact.”